dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 ### Range of AFROC FOM-statistic

-If, on the other hand, every lesion is rated lower than every mark on every non-diseased case, the $\psi$ function yields zero, and the FOM-statistic is zero.
+If, on the other hand, every lesion is rated lower than every mark on every non-diseased case, the $\psi$ function always yields zero, and the FOM-statistic is zero.
 Therefore,

 ```{=tex}
 \begin{equation}